-- The Call Agent can issue a NotificationRequest command to a gateway, instructing the gateway to watch for specific events such as hook actions or DTMF tones on a specified endpoint. - The gateway will then use the Notify command to inform the Call Agent when the requested events occur on the specified endpoint. - The Call Agent can use the CreateConnection command to create a connection that terminates in an endpoint inside the gateway. - The Call Agent can use the ModifyConnection command to change the parameters associated to a previously established connection. - The Call Agent can use the DeleteConnection command to delete an existing connection.
-In some circumstances, the DeleteConnection command also can be used by a gateway to indicate that a connection can no longer be sustained. - The Call Agent can use the AuditEndpoint and AuditConnection commands to audit the status of an "endpoint" and any connections associated with it.
-Network management beyond the capabilities provided by these commands is generally desirable, e.g., information about the status of the embedded client.
-Such capabilities are expected to be supported by the use of the Simple Network Management Protocol (SNMP) and definition of a MIB, which is outside the scope of this specification. - The gateway can use the RestartInProgress command to notify the Call Agent that the endpoint, or a group of endpoints managed by the gateway, is being taken out of service or is being placed back in service.
+- The Media Gateway Controller can issue a NotificationRequest command to a gateway, instructing the gateway to watch for specific events such as seizure or fax tones on a specified endpoint. - The gateway will then use the Notify command to inform the Media Gateway Controller when the requested events occur on the specified endpoint. - The Media Gateway Controller can use the CreateConnection command to create a connection that terminates in an endpoint inside the gateway. - The Media Gateway Controller can use the ModifyConnection command to change the parameters associated to a previously established connection. - The Media Gateway Controller can use the DeleteConnection command to delete an existing connection.
+In some circumstances, the DeleteConnection command also can be used by a gateway to indicate that a connection can no longer be sustained. - The Media Gateway Controller can use the AuditEndpoint and AuditConnection commands to audit the status of an "endpoint" and any connections associated with it.
+Network management beyond the capabilities provided by these commands are generally desirable, e.g., information about the status of the trunking gateway and each of the trunk circuits.
+Such capabilities are expected to be supported by the use of the Simple Network Management Protocol (SNMP) and definition of a MIB, which is outside the scope of this specification. - The gateway can use the RestartInProgress command to notify the Media Gateway Controller that the endpoint, or a group of endpoints managed by the gateway, is being taken out of service or is being placed back in service.

-These services allow a controller (normally the Call Agent) to instruct a gateway on the creation of connections that terminate in an endpoint attached to the gateway, and to be informed about events occurring at the endpoint.
-Currently, an endpoint is limited to a specific analog access line within an embedded client.
+These services allow a controller (normally the Media Gateway Controller) to instruct a gateway on the creation of connections that terminate in an endpoint attached to the gateway, and to be informed about events occurring at the endpoint.
+Currently, a trunking gateway endpoint is limited to a specific trunk circuit within a trunking gateway.

-• Connections are grouped into "calls".
+Connections are grouped into "calls".
 Several connections, that may or may not belong to the same call, can terminate in the same endpoint.
-Flow of media on each connection is controlled by a "mode" parameter, which can be set to "send only" (sendonly), "receive only" (recvonly), "send/receive" (sendrecv), "conference" (confrnce), "inactive" (inactive), "replicate" (replcate), "network loopback" (netwloop) or "network continuity test" (netwtest).
-The "mode" parameter determines if media packets can be sent and/or received on the connection.
-RTCP is independent of the connection mode; for more details see the IPCablecom Audio/Video Codecs Specification [11].
+Each connection is qualified by a "mode" parameter, which can be set to "send only"

+(sendonly), "receive only" (recvonly), "send/receive" (sendrecv), "inactive" (inactive), "loopback" (loopback), "continuity test" (conttest), "network loopback" (netwloop) or "network continuity test" (netwtest).
+The "mode" parameter determines if media packets can be sent and/or received on the connection; however, RTCP is unaffected.